 Figure 2: Relationship between components defined in this specification, the OF-CONFIG protocol and the OpenFlow protocol

 A guiding principle in the development of this specification is to keep the protocol and schema simple and leverage existing protocols and schema models where possible.
 This helped in quick development of this specification and hopefully will also enable easier adoption, the motivation being to supplement the OpenFlow specification in a meaningful way to further drive the adoption of the software defined networking vision.

+OF-CONFIG and OF-SWITCH

+Although OF-CONFIG is considered a complementary protocol to the main OpenFlow switch specification (OF-SWITCH), it is useful to describe the differences that motivate the need for a separate protocol specification in ONF.
+The table below summarizes the key differences.